nexthink-oss/terraform-provider-github/docs/index.md

   * `installation_id` - (Required) This is the ID of the GitHub App installation.
 It can sourced from the `GITHUB_APP_INSTALLATION_ID` environment variable.
   * `pem_file` - (Required) This is the contents of the GitHub App private key PEM file.
 It can also be sourced from the `GITHUB_APP_PEM_FILE` environment variable and may use `\n` instead of actual new lines.

+* `rate_limiter` - (Optional) The rate limiting strategy to use. `"modern"` uses go-github-ratelimit for automatic GitHub API rate limit handling. `"legacy"` uses the provider's built-in rate limiting with configurable delays.
+When using `"modern"`, the `read_delay_ms`, `write_delay_ms`, and `parallel_requests` settings are ignored.
+Defaults to `"modern"`.

 * `write_delay_ms` - (Optional) The number of milliseconds to sleep in between write operations in order to satisfy the GitHub API rate limits.
 Note that requests to the GraphQL API are implemented as `POST` requests under the hood, so this setting affects those calls as well.
 Defaults to 1000ms or 1 second if not provided.
+This setting is ignored when `rate_limiter` is `"modern"`.

 * `retry_delay_ms` - (Optional) Amount of time in milliseconds to sleep in between requests to GitHub API after an error response.
 Defaults to 1000ms or 1 second if not provided, the max_retries must be set to greater than zero.

 * `read_delay_ms` - (Optional) The number of milliseconds to sleep in between non-write operations in order to satisfy the GitHub API rate limits.
 Defaults to 0ms.
+This setting is ignored when `rate_limiter` is `"modern"`.

+* `parallel_requests` - (Optional) Allow the provider to make parallel API calls to GitHub.
+You may want to set it to `true` when you have a private GitHub Enterprise without strict rate limits.
+Although, it is not possible to enable this setting on github.com because we enforce the respect of github.com's best practices to avoid hitting abuse rate limits.
+Defaults to `false` if not set.
+This setting is ignored when `rate_limiter` is `"modern"`.

 * `retryable_errors` - (Optional) "Allow the provider to retry after receiving an error status code, the max_retries should be set for this to work.
 Defaults to [500, 502, 503, 504]